All about getting around in Belgium

 Zaventem Airport (BRU): Located about 15 kilometres from the centre of Brussels, this airport is well connected by public transport to the main cities of interest in Belgium.
 For example, the train journey time to Brussels is 17 minutes, while Antwerp and Ghent are only 30 minutes and 1 hour away respectively.
 It has modern facilities and is connected to the train station by escalators and lifts.

 Brussels South Charleroi Airport (CRL): This other airport is located about 60 kilometres from Brussels, more specifically in the city of Charleroi, and does not have its own train station.
 It is the low-cost airport par excellence in Belgium and the most convenient way to get there is by using Flibco buses.
-With a frequency of about 20 minutes, these buses connect the cities of Brussels and Mons with Charleroi airport.
+With a frequency of about 20 minutes, these buses connect the main cities of Belgium with Charleroi airport.
 For those in the capital, buses depart from Brussels South Station (Brussel-Zuid in Dutch or Bruxelles Midi in French) and the total journey time is approximately one hour.

 Getting around Belgium by car